simonlindholm/decomp-permuter/README.md

 - `PERM_FORCE_SAMELINE(code)` expands to `code`, but joined to a single line after round-tripping through the C parser library (which normally puts statements on separate lines).
 Can be useful for IDO where same-lineness affects codegen.
 - `PERM_LINESWAP(lines)` expands to a permutation of the ordered set of non-whitespace lines (split by `\n`).
 Each line must contain zero or more complete C statements.
 (For incomplete statements use `PERM_LINESWAP_TEXT`, which is slower because it has to repeatedly parse C code.)
 - `PERM_INT(lo, hi)` expands to an integer between `lo` and `hi` (which must be constants).
 - `PERM_IGNORE(code)` expands to `code`, without passing it through the C parser library (pycparser)/randomizer.
-This can be used to avoid parse errors for non-standard C, e.g. `asm` blocks.
+This can be used to avoid parse errors for non-standard C, e.g. GCC extensions (most should be supported though), or for trying to use the permuter on C++ code.
 - `PERM_PRETEND(code)` expands to `code` for the purpose of the C parser/randomizer, but gets removed afterwards.
 This can be used together with `PERM_IGNORE` to enable the permuter to deal with input it isn't designed for (e.g. inline functions, C++, non-code).
 - `PERM_ONCE([key,] code)` expands to either `code` or to nothing, such that each unique key gets expanded exactly once. `key` defaults to `code`.
 For example, `PERM_ONCE(a;) b; PERM_ONCE(a;)` expands to either `a; b;` or `b; a;`.